cruegge/pam-gnupg/README.md

     allow-preset-passphrase

 to `~/.gnupg/gpg-agent.conf`.
-Moreover, preset passphrases do not expire after `default-cache-ttl` but after `max-cache-ttl`, so you may want to tweak that for your use case.
+Moreover, preset passphrases do not expire after `default-cache-ttl` but after `max-cache-ttl`, so you may want to add a line like

+    max-cache-ttl 86400

+to have it expire after a day.

 ### Key selection